devron1n/universal-s3/README.md

 keeping the list of open issues lean we can respond in a timely manner.

 ## License
-This SDK is distributed under the MIT License. see LICENSE.txt and NOTICE.txt for more information.
+This SDK is distributed under the MIT License, see LICENSE.txt and NOTICE.txt for more information.